-On April 26, 2016, UGI's Board of Directors approved an increase in the quarterly dividend rate on UGI Common Stock to \$0.2375 per Common Share, equal to \$0.95 on an annualized basis.
-The dividend rate reflects an approximately 4.4% increase from the previous quarterly rate of \$0.2275.
-The new quarterly dividend rate was effective with the dividend payable on July 1, 2016, to shareholders of record on June 15, 2016.
+On April 28, 2015, UGI's Board of Directors approved an increase in the quarterly dividend rate on UGI Common Stock to \$0.2275 per Common Share, equal to \$0.91 on an annualized basis.
+The dividend rate reflects an approximately 4.6% increase from the previous quarterly rate of \$0.2175.
+The new quarterly dividend rate was effective with the dividend payable on July 1, 2015, to shareholders of record on June 15, 2015.

-On April 25, 2016, the General Partner's Board of Directors approved an increase in the quarterly dividend rate on AmeriGas Partners Common Units to \$0.94 per Common Unit, equal to \$3.76 per Common Unit on an annualized basis.
-The distribution rate reflects a 2.2% increase from the previous quarterly rate of \$0.92.
-The new quarterly rate was effective with the distribution payable on May 18, 2016, to unitholders of record on May 10, 2016.
+On April 27, 2015, the General Partner's Board of Directors approved an increase in the quarterly dividend rate on AmeriGas Partners Common Units to \$0.92 per Common Unit, equal to \$3.68 per Common Unit on an annualized basis.
+The distribution reflects a 4.5% increase from the previous quarterly rate of \$0.88.
+The new quarterly rate was effective with the distribution payable on May 18, 2015, to unitholders of record on May 11, 2015.

-Repurchases of Common Stock
+Repurchase of Common Stock

 In January 2014, the UGI Board of Directors authorized a share repurchase program for up to 15 million shares of UGI Corporation Common Stock.
 The authorization permits the execution of the share repurchase program over a four-year period.
-Pursuant to such authorization, during Fiscal 2016, Fiscal 2015 and Fiscal 2014, the Company purchased on the open market 1.25 million, 1.0 million and 1.22 million shares at a total purchase price of \$47.6 million, \$34.1 million and \$39.8 million, respectively.
+Pursuant to such authorization, during Fiscal 2015 and Fiscal 2014, the Company purchased on the open market 1.0 million and 1.2 million shares at a total purchase price of \$34.1 million and \$39.8 million, respectively.